chriztopherton/sta141c_proj/README.md

+##Package:
-Package: BLB
+- BLB

+##Type:
-Type: Package
+- Package

+##Title:
-Title: Bag of Little Bootstrapped Regressions
+- Bag of Little Bootstrapped Regressions

-Version: 0.1.0

 Author: Christopher Ton, Zhuoheng Han, Samuel Krut

-Maintainer: The package maintainer chrton@ucdavis.edu

-Description:
+##Maintainer:  chrton@ucdavis.edu

+##Description:

-    The package takes in a numeric dataframe as input and predicts a response variable defined by the user as "y".
+    - The package takes in a numeric dataframe as input and predicts a response variable defined by the user as "y".
     Assuming that the data is signifcantly large enough, either parallel or distributed computing will be chosen to aid computation time and power.
 Bootstrapped subsamples are delegated to respective multiregression models at once and an overall confidence interval for the regression coefficients are determined.
 Furthermore, the package would also estimate the confidence interval for prediction, given a row vector and matrix of explanatory input variables.

-License: What license is it under?
+##License:
+- GPL-3

+##Encoding:
-Encoding: UTF-8
+- UTF-8

+##LazyData:
-LazyData: true
+- true

+#RoxygenNote:
-RoxygenNote: 7.0.2
+- 7.0.2

-Suggests:
+#Suggests:
-    knitr,
+    - knitr,
-    rmarkdown
+    rmarkdown,
+    parallel,
+    tidyverse,
+    furrr

+#VignetteBuilder:
-VignetteBuilder: knitr
+- knitr